Support and resources to help you carry out Safe Practice investigations for Girlguiding

 The only times that we will accept an appeal are when:

-- New information or evidence is brought forward which may change the outcome.
+- New information or evidence is brought forward that may change the outcome

 We respond to appeal requests within 14 calendar days of receiving them.
 In complex situations we may extend this timescale – but we will let you know if this is the case.